v2how/v2how.github.io/content/post/2021-02-12-xray-vless-xtls-server-ubuntu-20-04.md

 443/tcp (v6)               ALLOW       Anywhere (v6)
 ```

+If your VPS provider implements the concept of security groups, you will also need to open your security group assignments for ports 22, 80, and 443 in their control panel.

 ## Step 3 — Creating a Camouflage Website

 Now you'll install Nginx and obtain an SSL certificate to camouflage your Xray server.